 Some manufactures make dedicated cookware sets and you can find a good number of reviews for them.
 Others don't make or sell cookware sets, rather, they package individual pieces into sets, then sell those sets exclusively at various retail outlets.
-This is why you can't always compare set to set, but you can compare how the pieces themselves perform and extrapolate the performance and value of each set from there.
+This is why you can't always compare set to set, but you can compare how the pieces themselves perform individually, and extrapolate the performance and value of each set from there.

 Elsewhere in this report:

 Best stainless steel cookware | Best nonstick cookware sets | Best cast iron cookware | Buying guide | Our sources